Tiangong space station: Modules

 The axial port of the LCMs is fitted with rendezvous equipment for docking at the axial port of the CCM.
 A mechanical arm called the indexing robotic arm, externally resembling the Lyappa arm used on the Mir space station, moves Wentian LCM to the starboard side, and the Mengtian LCM module to a port-side port of the CCM.
 The Indexing robot arms differentiate from the Lyappa arm as they are used when docking is needed in the same plane, while the Lyappa arm controls the pitch of the spacecraft to re-dock it at a different plane.
 The Chinarm on the Tianhe module can be used as a backup for docking relocation.

 Systems

 Communication

-The real-time communications, including live audio and video links, are provided by the Tianlian II series of data relay satellites.
+Real-time communications, including live audio and video links, are provided by the Tianlian II series of data relay satellites.
 A constellation of three satellites was launched into geostationary orbits, providing communication and data support for the station.